GfSE/SAF-Specification/stakeholders.md

 * Who provides the inputs to a critical function?
 # Maintainer
 Definition - Maintainer
-individual or organization that performs maintenance activities, [ISO/IEC 12207:2008] The Maintainer is an individual, group or organization responsible to maintain the system during its operational usage.
+Individual or organization that performs maintenance activities, [ISO/IEC 12207:2008] The Maintainer is an individual, group or organization responsible to maintain the system during its operational usage.
 The Maintainer assures the availability of the system over its foreseen lifetime.
 It involves obsolescence management, technology evolution, repair, update or replacement of parts of the system or even of the whole system.
 The Maintainer provides major non-functional requirements (e.g. reliability, availability, mean time to repair), but also functional requirements e.g. to ensure the compatibility with existing enabling systems.

 ## Concern